lucasdornelasv/rxlocation/README.md

 # RxLocation
-RxLocation is a support library to location manager.
+RxLocation is a support library to location manager with RxJava2.